By David Kirby, Executive Vice President, Europe & Americas

 - Presenting a human face and a proposition - ensure you are talking the language of the customer.
 Don’t focus on the technicalities of your own response, or the software tool, give the customer a service which helps them feel in better control.

 Clients applying for government support through the Coronavirus Business Interruption Scheme will likely need to prepare Balance Sheet, P&L and cash flow projections.
 They will also need management accounts.

 What role can business planning and leaders play?

 When this crisis started Figured quickly agreed the best thing we could do is to support the sector through getting our business planning tool into the hands of as many advisors and farmers as possible.
-We decided to fundamentally improve the access by implementing the Figured Partner Support Programme - upgrading all the base Figured licenses (Lite) to Full Figured licenses (which includes the planning / scenario tools).
+We decided to fundamentally improve the access by implementing the Figured Partner Support Programme - upgrading all the base Figured licenses (Farmn Reporter) to Farm Manager (which includes the planning / scenario tools).
 We’ve done this automatically for all customers, existing or new, without additional charge until 30 June.
 At that point you can decide what to do next, and we’ll work with you on that.

 Figured scenarios is a web-based tool that enables you to build 2-10 year cash flow, P&L and balance sheet projections in collaboration with clients.
 You can build a simple one in 15 minutes, and it even works without Xero data if the client is on another accounting platform.

 During this time we are working to provide exceptional support to get advisers supporting farmers planning on the differing future of their businesses.
 We’ll work with you to do remote training sessions with your teams, set up your initial farms for you, and work with Xero/non-Xero farms to get planning underway.
 Our aim is simply to get the sector moving strongly to support farming clients.